nextml-code/rkale/README.md

 flags = ["--transfers 32", "--checkers 32"]
 ```

-If alases are empty the remote name from the project config is used in the rclone lookup.
+If aliases are empty the remote name from the project config is used in the
+rclone lookup.

 ### Project
 Configure project datasets in the pyproject.toml file: